 Sara F. Jacoby, MPH, MSN, PhD

 Dr. Jacoby combines nursing and public health perspectives in her approach to injury science and urban health research.
 As a nurse in a Philadelphia ICU, Dr. Jacoby was witness to the profound trauma and violence that impacted the lives of hospitalized patients and their families.
-This inspired her to study the experience of injured people and the social and structural determinants of racial and ethnic disparities in trauma outcomes.
+This inspired her to study the experience of injured people and the etiologies of racial and ethnic disparities in trauma outcomes.

 Cities are dynamic places that can promote health and at the same time be the foundation for profound health inequalities.
-My research focuses on how injury risks and outcomes intersect with the social and economic conditions of urban environments.
+My research focuses on how injury risks and outcomes intersect with the social and built conditions of urban environments.

 - PhD, University of Pennsylvania, 2015

 - MPH, Columbia University, 2002

 - BA, Rutgers University, 1998

 Dr. Jacoby currently teaches Sociocultural Influences on Health and is seminar faculty in Psychological and Social Diversity in Health and Wellness.
 She lectures across the curriculum in the application of mixed methods, critical theory and social epidemiology in nursing research and practice.

 A Senior Scholar at the Penn Injury Science Center, Dr. Jacoby’s research is focused on identifying why injuries occur where they do in urban spaces, the experiences of injured people as they recover in their homes and communities, and how we might support health systems and urban environments to enhance safety and improve injury outcomes.
 Her current research focuses on identifying the potential of mobile technology to better elicit patient-reported long-term outcomes after trauma in effort to identify pathways for a stronger continuum of health and social care after hospitalization.
 Dr. Jacoby’s research is also focused on the social and health consequences of intersections between emergency medical interventions and law enforcement activities in response to violence.